Introducing the new VLF-LF-MF bands Up-Converter HS-400 TCXO

 If the VLF-LF up-Converter is connected in line to a HF transceiver acting as IF receiver, take precautions to prevent transmitting any signal into the converter.

-VLF-LF-MF Up-Converter design
+VLF-LF-MF Up-Converter HS-400 TCXO architecture

 Front End

 Referring to the above functional blocks diagram, the 50 Ω antenna is connected to J1 ,BNC type connector; a Gas Discharge Tube protects the converter from transients that may come from the antenna.
+DC protected.
+Compatible with active antennas powered through their feeder coaxial cable.

-Next the input filters section is a combination of a 110dB IF trap and a 7th order, 0.3dB insertion loss, Elliptic Low Pass Filter with a cut-off frequency of 500 kHz.
+Next the input filters section is a combination of a 110dB IF trap and a 7th order, 0.3dB insertion loss, Elliptic Low Pass Filter with a cut-off frequency of 530 kHz.

 This section provides good performance right up to the start of the AM broadcast band with a sharp roll-off, giving a good rejection to MW broadcast signals avoiding introducing overload or intermodulation products in the receiver.

-VLF-LF-MF Up-Converter front end response plot.
+front end response plot.

-Local Oscillator
+Local Master TCXO Oscillator

-The oscillator is followed by a buffer stage to improve its stability.
+The oscillator is followed by an internal buffer stage to improve its stability.
 Next, an amplifier accommodates the signal to the required level.
 It connects to a 4 MHz, 7th order, Elliptic Low Pass Filter which cleans up any harmonics and assures that a pure signal applies to the mixer to minimize spurious responses.

 Mixer